24 questions frequently asked about cohabitation agreements.

-In England, a ‘common law spouse’ has no special legal status: you are either married (or in a civil partnership), or you are not.
-(The situation is somewhat different in Scotland, where it is sometimes possible to be treated as married ‘by custom and repute’ even without a formal marriage.)
+In England, a ‘common law spouse’ has no special legal status.
+You are either married (or in a civil partnership) or not.
+The situation is somewhat different in Scotland, where it is sometimes possible to be treated as married ‘by custom and repute’ even without a formal marriage.

-If a relationship breaks down, being a so-called common law wife or husband does not give either partner the right to make a claim against the other for maintenance or a share of their assets.
-It is worth noting, however, that it may be possible for a parent to make a claim on behalf of a child they continue to look after.
+If a relationship breaks down, being a 'common law wife or husband' does not give you the right to claim against your ex-partner for maintenance or a share of their assets.
+However, it may be possible for a parent to make a claim on behalf of a child they continue to look after.

-Drawing up a cohabitation agreement (also known as a 'living together' agreement' should not harm your relationship if you approach it in the right way.
-You should avoid looking at the agreement simply as a way of protecting you if the relationship breaks down, or even as a prediction that the relationship will at some point break down.
-Instead, you can use the preparation of drawing up the agreement to work through some of the key issues in your lives together.
-Handled sensitively, this process should, if anything, strengthen your relationship.
+Not if you approach it in the right way.
+Avoid looking at the cohabitation agreement as a way to protect yourself if the relationship breaks down or as a lack of faith in longevity of the relationship.
+Instead, use drawing up the cohabitation agreement to work through key issues in your lives together.
+Handled sensitively, this should strengthen your relationship.

-In some relationships, one partner has the majority of the income or assets.
-If the cohabitation agreement is designed solely to protect his or her financial position if they split up, the other partner may well resent it.
-On the other hand, an agreement which provides for some degree of financial protection for the less wealthy partner can increase that partner’s sense of security and happiness with the relationship.
+In some relationships, one partner has the most income or assets.
+If the cohabitation agreement is designed solely to protect their financial position if they split up, the other partner may resent it.
+On the other hand, an agreement that provides some financial protection for the less wealthy partner can increase their sense of security and happiness within the relationship.

-Financial issues are a key part of a cohabitation agreement.
-The agreement should include what rights each partner has in relation to the property you live in (see 9 and 10), who owns other assets (see 12 and 13), and who is responsible for any debts (see 15).
-It’s also common for the agreement to look at how you will share expenses while you live together (see 14).
+Financial issues are key to a cohabitation agreement.
+It should include what rights each partner has regarding property you live in, who owns other assets and who is responsible for any debts.
+It’s also common to explain how expenses will be shared while you live together.

-You may want to talk over issues like this while you are preparing the agreement.
-For example, if one partner works and the other looks after the home, you might feel that this should be reflected in the way you agree financial issues should the relationship break down.
-For example, you might agree that the ‘house-partner’ would be entitled to a share of the assets, or some form of maintenance, in much the same way as happens in a divorce or the dissolution of a civil partnership.
+You may want to discuss such issues while preparing the cohabitation agreement.
+For example, if one partner works and the other looks after the home, you might want this reflected in the way you agree financial issues should the relationship break down.
+For example, you might agree that the ‘house-partner’ would be entitled to a share of assets or maintenance, as happens in divorce or the dissolution of a civil partnership.

-It is sensible to state in your cohabitation agreement how expenses will be shared.
-However, it is not generally a good idea to include rules on behaviour in the agreement.
-In part, this is because it would be very difficult to specify exactly what is being agreed in legally enforceable wording: for example what housework must be done, to what standard, and so on.
-Attempting to include such rules is likely to undermine the clarity and enforceability of the agreement.
-Instead, you would normally expect to deal with such issues between yourselves: after all, if you have to call in a lawyer every time one of you leaves the washing up, your relationship is in trouble!
+It is sensible to state how expenses will be shared.
+However, it is not generally wise to include rules on behaviour, partly because it would be very difficult to specify exactly what is being agreed in legally enforceable wording.
+For example, what housework must be done, to what standard, etc. Attempting to include such rules is likely to undermine the agreement's clarity and enforceability.
+Instead, deal with such issues between yourselves, after all, if you have to call in a lawyer every time someone leaves the washing up, your relationship is in trouble!

-An informal cohabitation agreement will almost certainly not be legally enforceable (see 6).
-Some aspects of the agreement may also need to be supported by legal documentation: for example, if you want to ensure that your partner inherits in the event of your death.
+An informal cohabitation agreement will almost certainly not be legally enforceable.
+Some aspects may also need to be supported by legal documentation, for example, ensuring that your partner inherits in the event of your death.

-More broadly, preparing a formal agreement provides a useful framework for making sure that you give serious thought to all the areas that need to be addressed.
+More broadly, preparing a formal agreement provides a useful framework for considering all areas that need to be addressed.

-A cohabitation agreement is a contract between the two of you.
-To be legally enforceable, the agreement must have been made with the intention of having legal force – the agreement itself can say so.
-The document should use specific language to make it clear what you are agreeing.
+A cohabitation agreement is a contract between you both.
+To be legally enforceable, it must have been made with the intention of having legal force – the agreement can say so.
+The document should detail what you are agreeing.
 It must also be ‘executed as a deed’, signed in the presence of witnesses.

 Even so, a cohabitation agreement may not be enforceable if it is unfair.
-To maximise the chances that the agreement is enforceable, both you and your partner must take independent legal advice.
-You must also be open and honest about your individual financial positions when you enter into the agreement.
+To maximise the chances that it is enforceable, you and your partner should both take independent legal advice.
+You must also be open about your individual financial positions when you enter into the agreement.

 If you get married (or register a civil partnership), your cohabitation agreement might be taken into account by the court if you later divorce or dissolve your civil partnership.

 A better solution is for the cohabitation agreement to specifically state that it automatically comes to an end if you get married.
-If, at that time, you want to have a similar agreement, you can draw up an appropriate pre-nuptial agreement.
+If, at that time, you want to have a similar agreement, you can draw up a pre-nuptial agreement.

 There are several possibilities:

 You should ensure that your cohabitation agreement clearly states what you have agreed.
-You may also need to draw up an appropriate deed to put this into effect (see 9).
+You may also need to draw up an appropriate deed to put this into effect.

 Ensure that what has been agreed is written into the cohabitation agreement.
-Depending on what you are doing, you may also need to draw up an appropriate Deed of Trust, setting out your rights to the property and what will happen if you split up.
-You should also ensure that your wills clearly state what will happen when either of you dies.
+You may also need to draw up an appropriate Deed of Trust, setting out your rights to the property and what will happen if you split up.
+Make sure your wills clearly state what will happen when either of you dies.

-Normally, appropriately drafted documents of this kind will be enough to ensure that your rights and wishes are respected.
+Normally, appropriately drafted documents of this kind will ensure that your rights and wishes are respected.
 However, the situation can be more complex if there are (non-adult) children involved.
-If so, the children will also have rights – which cannot be overruled by an agreement between you and your partner.
+They have rights that cannot be overruled by an agreement between you and your partner.
 For example, if you break up and your partner will continue to look after the children, he or she might be able to apply to the court for an order allowing them to continue living in the property, even if you are the sole owner.

-If you are joint tenants, you will have equal rights and responsibilities.
+If you are joint tenants, you have equal rights and responsibilities.

-Problems can arise where the tenancy is in only one of your names.
+Problems can arise where the tenancy is in only one name.
 The other partner will not normally have any rights to stay in the property if the named tenant asks you to leave, though it may be possible to apply to the court for short-term protection from this.